Snowiiii/Pumpkin/docs/config/logging.md

 :::

 #### `color`: Boolean
-Weather to print with color to the console or not.
+Whether to print with color to the console or not.

 :::code-group
 ```toml [features.toml] {3}